-Use this option to specify whether your computer checks the parallel port to determine whether you are using your computer.
+Use this option to specify whether your computer monitors the parallel port to determine whether you are using your computer.

 If the Standby feature is enabled and you enable this setting, your computer will not enter Standby while the parallel port is active.
-If your computer enters Standby, it will return to the desktop when the parallel port becomes active.